 Lightweight blocks, split face blocks, and Haydite blocks are dry-pressed blocks made with little or no cement.
 Since RadonSeal works be reacting with cement, you have to use another waterproofing sealer – our LastiSeal Brick & Masonry Sealer.
 It is also a deep-penetrating sealer that fills the pores permanently (it's like filling the pores with epoxy).
 More on RadonSeal Uses, Limitations, and Application

 RadonSeal Plus may not suffice for very porous or already leached out blocks.
 Such blocks may still appear wet or leak.
-If your concrete blocks are still wet after applying RadonSeal, or if you want to guarantee the result to your customers, use Ion-Bond Armor Subsurface Concrete Sealer in combination with RadonSeal Plus.
+If your concrete blocks still get wet after applying RadonSeal, or if you want to guarantee the result to your customers, use Ion-Bond Armor Subsurface Concrete Sealer in combination with RadonSeal Plus.

 Applying Ion-Bond Armor – Allow RadonSeal to cure for at least 10 days.
 Clean off any purged efflorescence or minerals and make sure the concrete is thoroughly dry.
 Use a fan if needed.
 Then spray the blocks with the Ion-Bond Armor.
 Ion-Bond is a penetrating sealer which bonds with RadonSeal and forms a waterproof membrane below the surface of concrete.

 Prevention is easier than cure – it is much easier to seal blocks before they start leaking.
 Long-term water seepage dissolves lime and salts, which shows up as efflorescence ("white powder").
 Leaching enlarges the pores in concrete and further speeds up the seepage, leaving hard-to-seal leached out blocks.